Linnea87/adventure-game/README.md

 ### Project goals

-* Write code that is clean and readable.
+- Write code that is clean and readable.

-* Write code where the user is interactive in the story.
+- Write code where the user is interactive in the story.

-* Hold the user's interest with an exciting story.
+- Hold the user's interest with an exciting story.

-* Create a design that lightens up the text and makes the game user-friendly.
+- Create a design that lightens up the text and makes the game user-friendly.

-## The game design
-Since this is a text-based game, I have made an active choice not to validate the inputs where the user is prompted to press `enter` to be interactive.
-These inputs are part of the design and their purpose is to keep the user interested in the game.

-In my design, I have also made frequent use of:

-- `\n` for new line
-- `\t` for move the text a bit towards the center.

-The colors used are well chosen:

-- `Red` is used for error messages

-- `White` is used for the narration

-- `Yellow` is used for the user's voice

-- `Blue` is used for the friend's voice

-- `Green` is used when the user is expected to be interactive in the game.

-All these choices are to lighten up all the text, and make the game more user-friendly.

-## Features
-### Existing Features
-### Future Features

 ## Data Model
 ### Flowchart